 - Encourage church members to include the CBF/GA endowment in their estate planning

-- Suggest Frank Broome, Martha Kate Hall, or Renée Bennett for pulpit supply
+- Suggest Jody Long, Martha Kate Hall, or Renée Bennett for pulpit supply

 - Share CBF/GA news during Wednesday night meetings and Sunday School